BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available at the airport, in towns, and can be hailed or arranged through hotels.
-They are a convenient option for shorter distances or when you don't want to drive yourself.
+Taxis are readily available at airports, hotels, and in towns.
+They are a convenient option for shorter distances or when you don't want to drive yourself, especially for airport transfers.

 Public Minibuses

-Dominica's extensive network of brightly colored minibuses is the most authentic and budget-friendly way to travel between towns and villages.
-They run frequently on set routes and are a great way to experience local life.
+Dominica's extensive network of brightly colored minibuses is the most affordable and authentic way to travel between towns and villages.
+They operate on fixed routes and are a great way to mingle with locals.

-Cost:Very affordable, typically $1-$5 USD per ride depending on the distance.
+Cost:Very inexpensive, typically $1-$5 USD per ride depending on distance.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.